mxvsh/starkit/README.md

 <img src="./starkit.svg" alt="starkit" />

-#

 A GitHub Action that automatically updates your README with a list of repositories you've starred on GitHub, categorized by programming language.

-## How It Works

-1. The action fetches all your starred repositories using GitHub API
-2. It groups them by programming language
-3. It generates a formatted markdown section
-4. It updates your README between specified markers

 ## Usage